popsicle-research/ci/SETUP_INSTRUCTIONS.md

    ```
 2. Copy the generated HTTPS URL; GitHub requires HTTPS for webhooks.

-## 7. Launch the FMG Webhook Service
+## 7. Launch the POPSICLE Webhook Service

 Use the helper script to boot the Flask app: